 What's good to know for a Safe Church Team Member: If you’ve wondered where to start, or where to go to learn more, this article is for you.

 Safe Church Ministry envisions trained safe church team members in every congregation, and well-functioning safe church teams in every classis.
 This has been the goal since the ministry began in 1994 (then known as abuse response teams) and our progress seems a bit underwhelming.
 Safe Church employs the equivalent of 2 full time staff members for the entire bi-national denomination.
 Therefore it is imperative that we equip volunteer safe church team members in congregations and classes throughout the denomination to prevent and respond to abuse.

 We have come to use the words “safe church team member” rather loosely.
 We follow Jesus, who said in Mark 9:40, “whoever is not against us is for us.”
 So, when we find someone with passion for this ministry, active in his or her own congregation or classis, we’re quick to label them a “team member.”
 Join our team!
 Help us assist the CRC in abuse awareness, prevention, and response.
 We work to offer coordination, support, and encouragement for safe church ministry at the classis level through the position of Safe Church Classis Coordinator.

 When someone wants to become involved in safe church ministry, training can become an issue.
-Our small staff isn’t always available for training throughout the U.S. and Canada; and volunteer team members are busy (they have other jobs, families, etc).
-Over half the classes have no safe church team for support, encouragement and training.
+Our small staff isn’t always available for training and volunteer team members are busy (they have other jobs, families, etc).
+Well over half the classes have no functioning safe church team for support, encouragement and training.